The Broadway Gallant

 The Broadway Gallant is a 1926 American action film directed by Noel M. Smith and written by Frank Howard Clark.
 The film stars Richard Talmadge, Clara Horton, Joseph Harrington Jack Richardson, Cecile Cameron and Ford West.
 The film was released on April 25, 1926, by Film Booking Offices of America.

+Plot

+Heiress Helen Stuart and restless young man Monty Barnes are engaged to be married.
+Since Helen is not yet 21 years old, her her guardian and uncle, Jack Peasley, controls her estate.
+Jack is not above using Helen's money for his own purposes, such as buying a block of worthless railroad stock.
+Red Sweeney, who sold him the stock, assures him that should Helen marry before turning 21, she'll never discover the missing money because the estate will revert to her guardian.
+They force her to marry Monty, who is none the wiser.